Learn How to Make and Can Jam with This Helpful Step-by-Step Guide

 Lift jars out of hot water one at a time, draining water.
 Ladle hot jam into hot jars using a wide-mouth funnel, leaving 1⁄2-inch headspace.
 Slide a nonmetallic spatula or chopstick between jam and jar to release trapped air bubbles.

 Place in canner and lower into water.
 Put lid on canner.
 Bring water to a boil.
 Start keeping time after water comes to a rolling boil.
-Process 1⁄2 pints 10 minutes at a gentle but steady boil.
+Process 1⁄2 pint jars for 10 minutes at a gentle but steady boil.

 Once cool, check lids for a good vacuum seal by pressing on center of each.
 If center is pulled down and does not flex, remove band and gently try to lift lid off with your fingertips.
 If lid does not flex and you cannot lift it off, seal is set.
 Wipe lid and jar surface with a clean, damp cloth to remove food particles and residue.
 Label.
 Store jars in a cool, dry, dark place.